ralphje/imagemounter/docs/commandline.rst

 Additional features
 ^^^^^^^^^^^^^^^^^^^
+This command-line option enables an additional and useful feature.

 .. cmdoption:: --reconstruct
                -r

    Attempts to reconstruct the full filesystem tree by identifying the last mountpoint of each identified volume and bindmounting this in the previous root directory.
+For instance, if volumes have previously been mounted at :file:`/` , :file:`/var` and :file:`/home` ; :file:`/var` and :file:`/home` will be bind-mounted in :file:`/` , providing you with a single filesystem tree in the mount location of :file:`/` that is easily traversible.

    This only works with Linux-based filesystems and only if :file:`/` can be identified.

    Implies :option:`--stats`.

 Mount behaviour
 ^^^^^^^^^^^^^^^
+These arguments alter some pieces of the mount behaviour of :mod:`imagemounter`, mostly to ease your work.

 .. cmdoption:: --mountdir <directory>
                -md <directory>